OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 Try OpenNebula on KVM
 =====================

-In this guide, we'll go through an all-in-one OpenNebula environment deployment, where all the necessary OpenNebula services to use, manage and run the cloud will be colocated on the single dedicated bare-metal host.
+In this guide, we'll go through a front-end OpenNebula environment deployment, where all the necessary OpenNebula services to use, manage and run the cloud will be colocated on the single dedicated bare-metal host.
+Afterwards you can continue to the Operations Basics section to add a remote edge cluster to your shiny new OpenNebula cloud!

 While all the :ref:`installation and configuration <opennebula_installation>` steps could be done manually and would give you a better insight and control over what and how it is configured, we'll focus on the most straightforward approach leveraging the miniONE tool.